Learning Adaptive Dexterous Grasping from Single Demonstrations: Method

 \subsection{Curriculum Learning}

-While the reward terms guide the learner to follow the reference trajectory and discover physically plausible robot trajectories to achieve the goal, the learned policy may struggle to generalize to varying initial object positions and orientations due to the diversity in demonstrations.
-To enhance generalization, we employ curriculum learning, progressively increasing task difficulty to expose the policy to a broader range of object configurations.
+\short{While the reward terms guide the learner to follow the reference and discover feasible robot trajectories, the policy may struggle to generalize to diverse initial object poses due to variation in demonstrations.
+To improve generalization, we use curriculum learning, gradually increasing task difficulty to expose the policy to a wider range of object configurations.}

 Initially, we use one fixed object's pose for learning so that the policy quickly discovers feasible grasp poses.
 We then gradually randomize the initial pose, defined as a tuple of position and rotation $(p^{\text{pos}}, p^{\text{rot}})$: $p^{\text{pos}} \sim \mathcal{U}(p_{\text{init}}^{\text{pos}} -\sigma P_{\text{max}}, p_{\text{init}}^{\text{pos}} +\sigma P_{\text{max}}), \quad p^{\text{rot}} \sim \mathcal{U}(p^{\text{rot}}_{\text{init}} - \sigma \Theta_{\text{max}},p^{\text{rot}}_{\text{init}} + \sigma \Theta_{\text{max}})$ where $(p_{\text{init}}^{\text{pos}}, p^{\text{rot}}_{\text{init}})$ is the original pose, $\mathcal{U}$ stands for uniform distribution, $P_{\text{max}}$ and $\Theta_{\text{max}}$ represent the maximum position displace in $x,y$ and the maximum rotation deviation around the $z$-axis, respectively.
 The noise factor $\sigma \in [0, 1]$ controls the degree of variation, which is initialized as $0$ and increased incrementally by $0.01$ until reaching $1$ after the performance exceeds a predefined success threshold $\zeta$.
 This ensures that the policy learns to generalize to diverse object configurations at a high sample efficiency.